everx-labs/DeBot-IS-consortium/Stdin/README.md

 ## Functions

+Since DeBot is a smart contract then all functions work asyncronously by design.
+It means that they don't return anything despite the fact that all have `returns` value in their specification.
+Result callback will be called later and it must have arguments defined in `returns` section.

-`getStr` - prints prompt message to the user and returns string entered by user
+`inputStr` - prints prompt message to the user and returns string entered by user

 arguments: